Chapter 15.35

 Manual activated shut-off valves shall be of a “fail-safe-to-close” design.

 6004.1.11 Exhaust Ventilation Monitoring.
-For highly toxic gases and toxic gases exceeding threshold quantities, a continuous monitoring system shall be provided to assure that the required exhaust ventilation rate is maintained.
+For highly toxic gases and toxic gases exceeding threshold quantities, a continuous monitoring system shall be provided to ensure that the required exhaust ventilation rate is maintained.
 The monitoring system shall initiate a local alarm.
 The alarm shall be both visual and audible and shall be designed to provide warning both inside and outside of the interior storage, use, or handling area.

 6004.1.12 Emergency Response Plan.
 If the preparation of an emergency response plan for the facility is not required by any other law, responsible persons shall prepare, or cause to be prepared, and filed with the fire code official, a written emergency response plan.
-If the preparation of an emergency response plan is required by other law, a responsible person shall file a copy of the plan with the fire chief.
+If the preparation of an emergency response plan is required by other laws, a responsible person shall file a copy of the plan with the fire chief.

 6004.1.16 Inert Gas Purge System.
 Gas systems shall be provided with dedicated inert gas purge systems.
-A dedicated inert gas purge system may be used to purge more than 1 gas, provided the gases are compatible.
-Purge gas systems inside buildings shall be located in an approved gas cabinet unless the system operates by vacuum demand.
+A dedicated inert gas purge system may be used to purge more than one gas, provided the gases are compatible.
+Purge gas systems inside buildings shall be in an approved gas cabinet unless the system operates by vacuum demand.

 Exceptions: